njhoro10/QR-Code-Generator-and-Scanner/README.md

 # 📖 Introduction

-The QR Code Generator is a web application designed to create QR codes quickly and efficiently.
+The QR Code Generator and Scanner is a web application designed to create QR codes quickly and efficiently.
 Users can enter text or URLs, generate a QR code instantly, and use it for sharing information across devices.

 This project was developed to practice full-stack web development, server-side programming, and user interface design.